loaderImage

 So, look for an insurer with low claim processing time, because you know they will pay out the insurance money at the earliest.
 Most insurers boast about a one-day claim settlement.
 Any insurer with 1 day+ claim processing time is a no-no.

+It gives you an indication of how many death claims the life insurance company has approved.
+It is calculated by dividing the total number of claims approved by the insurer by the total number of claims received by them.
 This is quite an important factor and the insurers are really competitive about this!
-The best insurers in the industry have claim settlement ratios in the range of 98-100%.
+Best in the industry have claim settlement ratios in the range of 98-100%.

 Nothing beats the recommendation and opinion of the people who have been on the same journey before.
 Online reviews on insurers’ websites and third-party websites make it really easy to understand the company.
 And of course, word of mouth is also an option!